Do I need a ticket? What if I just want to come for the day?

 - We’d love it if you help pace a tired 50k runner.
 You’ll get to run slow, eat potato chips, and have a blast!
 OR you can ride your bike alongside someone willing if you really don’t want to run.

-- If you end up dropping out early, you need to let us know!!!
+- If you start but end up dropping out early, you need to let us know!!!